mjo22/cryojax/README.md

 log_likelihood, grad = loss(params, model, observed)
 ```

-To summarize, this example creates a loss function at an updated set of `AbstractPose`, `AbstractOptics`, and `AbstractScatteringMethod` parameters.
-In general, any `cryojax` `Module` may contain model parameters and there are many ways to write loss functions.
+To summarize, this example creates a loss function at an updated set of parameters.
+In general, any `cryojax` object may contain model parameters and there are many ways to write loss functions.
 See the [equinox](https://github.com/patrick-kidger/equinox/) documentation for more use cases.

 ## Features